projectgus/hyundai-kona-ev-can-logs/README.md

 2020 Kona.

 Log of the PTC heater (COMP-CAN) bus, starting with the heating off, then turning on to the lowest (17c according to the car) and increasing every few seconds to the max (27c according to the car).

+## Other Logs

+These other logs aren't from complete vehicles:

+* `bench_kona` contains some logs my ["bench kona"](https://www.projectgus.com/2024/01/kona-motor-turns/) setup in various stages of development.
+See README in that directory.
+* `bms_diagnostics` contains some logs of Kona BMS diagnostic session, from [Dala's EV Discord](https://www.patreon.com/dala)